-There are a variety of opportunities available for every parent’s schedule and interest (and other congregation members too); kitchen help and clean up, dining room set up, dessert provider, Recreation leader, choir parent, etc. Sign up is located on the kiosk by the Fellowship Hall or at www.signupgenius.com
+There are a variety of opportunities available for every parent’s schedule and interest (and other congregation members too): recreation leader, bible study leader or supportive adult, etc.

 What is the fee?

 All children and youth who want to participate in LOGOS are welcome.
-You do not need to be a member of Elim to join LOGOS and scholarships are available.
-Please speak to Debbie, Lisa or one of the pastors to apply for one.
+You do not need to be a member of Elim to join LOGOS, and scholarships are available.
+Please speak to a pastor.

 2020-2021 - $20 per child/youth (family maximum: $50)